Craig Schley: Career

-Award(s)
+Awards

-Schley was recognized by Harlem Children’s Zone on two separate occasions receiving the Community Pride Award in August 2007 and In March 2009 the Initiative for Manhood Award.
+Schley was recognized by Harlem Children's Zone on two separate occasions receiving the Community Pride Award in August 2007 and In March 2009, the Initiative for Manhood Award.

-In 2011 Schley was awarded for outstanding generosity and dedication by the VAG where he worked and assisted with the organizational structure, acted as a liaison and raised funds for the Youth Summit Program (an initiative to address violence among the youth).
+In 2011, Schley was awarded for outstanding generosity and dedication by the VAG where he worked and assisted with the organizational structure, acted as a liaison and raised funds for the Youth Summit Program (an initiative to address violence among the youth).

-In 2012 The Veterans Action Network awarded Schley with the Veteran's Housing Advocate Award.
+In 2012, The Veterans Action Network awarded Schley with the Veteran's Housing Advocate Award.